Lustgarten Foundation Innovation and Collaboration Program

 The Clinical Accelerator Initiative (CAI) will advance the mission of the Lustgarten Foundation by accelerating the translation of research discoveries into clinical trials through the support of science-based clinical trials that will advance the development of new therapies for pancreatic cancer and our understanding of the underlying biology.

 Applications to the CAI are by invitation and accepted on a rolling deadline.
-Investigators with potential trial concepts or interest in the program should contact Andrew Rakeman, VP of Research ([email protected]).
+Investigators with potential trial concepts or interest in the program should contact Jaclyn Lyman, Head of Clinical Research & Development ([email protected]).

 Lustgarten Equity, Accessibility, and Diversity (LEAD) Project